 I had a bit of time before my train home, so I had a stroll in the Memorial Gardens, located just a few yards away from the station entrance.
 I made my way into the station and caught a direct train back to Burton on Trent.

 About 18 months later, I went back to York.
 You can read all about that here.
-In 2021, I have plans to go back yet again, but who knows when that will happen.
-All I can tell you is that when it does, I’ll be writing about it on here.
 Thanks very much for reading.